eficode-academy/dst4l/jelo/Lorna.md

 Hi!
 I am Lorna from Team Jelo!
+Cats are cool, but that cow is gorgeous.